marklogic-community/corb2/README.md

 Sometimes, a two or more staged CoRB job with both a selector and transform isn't necessary to get the job done.
 Sometimes, only a single query needs to be executed and the output captured to file.
 Maybe even to execute only a single query with no output captured?
 In these cases, the ModuleExecutor Tool can be used to quickly and efficiently execute your XQuery or JavaScript files.

-Like CoRB, with Version 8 or higher of the MarkLogic XCC Connection Jar in your classpath, the ModuleExecutor Tool can run JavaScript queries against a MarkLogic8 server.
+Like CoRB, with Version 8 or higher of the MarkLogic XCC Connection JAR in your classpath, the ModuleExecutor Tool can run JavaScript queries against a MarkLogic8 server.

 So how does the ModuleExecutor Tool differ from CoRB?
 The key differences are: